 - A. Follow Initial Treatment / Universal Patient Care Protocol. - B. If ventilation assistance is required, ventilate at 10 12 breaths per minute.
 DO NOT hyperventilate. - 1.
 Avoid excessive ventilation.
 If capnography available: titrate to target ETCO2 of 35 40 mm/Hg. - a.
-Titrate oxygen to minimum necessary to achieve SpO2 at 94 99%. - b.
-Start with 100% oxygen during the CPR phase. - C. Consider Advance Airway: Supraglottic (Combitube or King Airway). - D. If patient is unresponsive, consider initiating therapeutic cooling measures (if available) with icepacks in axillae, groin neck, and around head wrapped in a light towel. - E. Reassess patient.
+Titrate oxygen to minimum necessary to achieve SpO2 at 92 98%. - b.
+Start with 100% oxygen during the CPR phase. - C. Consider Airway: Supraglottic (i-gel®). - D. If patient is unresponsive, consider initiating therapeutic cooling measures (if available) with icepacks in axillae, groin neck, and around head wrapped in a light towel. - E. Reassess patient.
 If patient becomes pulseless, begin CPR and follow appropriate protocol. - F. Continue to monitor ABC's. - G. Prepare for transport if ALS arrival is not eminent. - H. Contact Medical Command for additional treatment options.